JuliaPluto/PlutoSliderServer.jl/README.md

 Clone this repo to say `~/PlutoBindServer.jl/`.

 Clone Pluto.jl to say `~/Pluto.jl/` and checkout the `bind-server-client-1` branch.
-This is a fork of the `static-to-live-binder` branch, have a look at the difference between those two, not between ` bind-server-client-1`` and  `master`.
+This is a fork of the `binder-static-to-live-1` branch, have a look at the difference between those two, not between ` bind-server-client-1`` and  `master`.

 Create a new VS Code session and add both folders.
 You are interested in these files: